What is Specialist Disability Accomodation (SDA)?

 High Physical Support

-Homes incorporating advanced accessibility features and infrastructure to support very high physical support needs.
+Homes designed with a high level of physical access and extra features to support participants with very high physical support needs.

 SDA at Bumble Bee

-Bumble Bee delivers SDA-compliant residential developments that integrate accessibility seamlessly into contemporary, design-led homes.
+Bumble Bee delivers purpose-built SDA residential developments that integrate accessibility seamlessly into contemporary, design-led homes.

 Rather than operating as a registered SDA provider, Bumble Bee partners with registered SDA providers, support coordinators and specialist consultants to ensure each project meets SDA standards and supports resident needs effectively.